equilibrez/equilibrez.github.io/_posts/2026/01/2026-01-02-metabolic-cool-down.md

 When the "Chemical Engine" is running hot due to late-night chocolate or stimulants, you need a protocol to neutralize the "waste heat" and assist the body in returning to a stable, low-temperature state.
 This is not about "detoxing," but about the **mechanical cooling** of the system to allow for deep sleep.

-If you have consumed theobromine or caffeine, your system is in a state of vasodilation and increased heart rate.
+If you have consumed cocoa (theobromine) or coffee (caffeine), your system is in a state of vasodilation and increased heart rate.
 To counteract this, you must prioritize inputs that facilitate **Heat Dissipation** and **Chemical Clearance.**

 ### 1. The Hydration Flush (Solvent Maintenance)